peterosterlund2/texel/readme.txt

 Source code for Texel's automatic test suite is provided in the test directory.

 Source code for various tools used during Texel development is provided in the app/texelutil directory.
-Note that this program depends on the libraries Armadillo and GSL for full functionality.
+This program depends on the libraries Armadillo and GSL for full functionality.

+Source code for neural network training is provided in the app/torchutil directory.
+This program depends on LibTorch, which is the C++ part of PyTorch.

 Source code for an interactive interface to the Texel book building algorithm is provided in the app/bookgui directory.
 It depends on gtkmm-3.0 and probably only